Validator FAQ

 - Delegators' rewards:

-100 * 80% - Commission= 79.2 Atoms (each delegator will be able to claim their portion of these rewards in proportion to their stake)
+100 * 80% - Commission= 79.2 ATOM (each delegator is able to claim their portion of these rewards in proportion to their stake)

 # What are the slashing conditions?

-If a validator misbehaves, their delegated stake will be partially slashed.
-There are currently two faults that can result in slashing of funds for a validator and their delegators:
+If a validator misbehaves, their delegated stake is partially slashed.
+Two faults can result in slashing of funds for a validator and their delegators:

-- Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A.
+- Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator gets slashed by 5% on chain A.

-1 atom, delegators should want their validator to have more self-delegated Atoms in their staking pool.
-In other words, validators should have skin in the game.
+No, they do not need to self-delegate.
+Even though there is no obligation for validators to self-delegate, delegators may want their validator to have self-delegated ATOM in their staking pool.
+In other words, validators share the risk.